TuyaInc/tuyasmart_home_ios_sdk/en/resource/Activator.md

 ```

 #### Get Token

-Before the EZ/AP mode network configuration, the SDK needs to obtain the network configuration Token from the Tuya Cloud.
-The term of validity of Token is 10 minutes, and the Token become invalid once the network configuration succeeds.
+Before the Quick Connection Mode network configuration, SDK needs to obtain the network configuration Token from the Tuya Cloud.
+The term of validity of Token is 10 minutes, and Token become invalid once the network configuration succeeds.
 A new Token has to be obtained if you have to reconfigure network.

+**Interface**

 Objc: